 Delay studying and get prepared

-You can consider delaying your studies and re-apply for the next intake in Trimester 2 in July 2018.
+You can consider delaying your studies and preparing to re-apply for a future trimester intake or academic year.

-To get prepared to study at Victoria you can take the first half of the year to:
+To get prepared to study at Victoria you can consider:

-- complete standards/credits through Te Aho o Te Kura Pounamu—The Correspondence School of New Zealand for University Entrance requirements.
+- completing standard/credits through Te Aho o Te Kura Pounamu—The Correspondence School of New Zealand to meet NCEA University Entrance requirements

-Get advice to make sure you are completing the right courses/qualification and that it is relevant to what you want to study at Victoria.
+Email the Admission Office to make sure you are completing the right courses/qualification to gain entrance.

 Consider taking a gap year and applying for Special Admission.

-You can apply for Special Admission if you’re over 20 years of age, are a New Zealand or Australian citizen or permanent resident and you do not hold a recognised University Entrance Qualification.
+You can apply for Special Admission if you’re 20 years of age or older, are a New Zealand or Australian citizen or permanent resident, and you do not hold a recognised University Entrance Qualification.

 If you have University Entrance and the Guaranteed Entry Score, you will automatically be accepted into your first year programme.

-If you have an academic hold on your record, you may be unsuccessful in gaining admission to study in 2018.
+If you have an academic hold on your record, you may be unsuccessful in gaining admission to continue with your studies.
 To appeal, follow the instructions in the email/letter sent to you by the University.